mysociety/popit.poplus.org/docs/install.md

 title: Installing PopIt
 ---

+We can host your site for you, for free, see the [getting started guide]({{ site.baseurl }}/docs/getting-started/) - but if you want to run your own site then you can do that too.
+You might want your own site if your users are not near the UK (where our servers are based).

+### Overview

 This page describes how to install PopIt manually.

 Alternatively you can [install using Vagrant]({{ site.baseurl }}/docs/install/vagrant/).